 Use a physiotherapist and occupational therapist

 A physiotherapist will be able to show you suitable exercises to do, focusing on problem areas, while an occupational therapist can help you to make the most of your strength and ability by advising you on equipment to use.

 Although it is important to stay active, you need to combine this with rest.
 Try to plan your days to factor in periods of rest as you need to.
 If you are out for a walk, take regular stops, getting to know local places where you can sit down to take a break.
 Also make use of walking aids such as a cane, as they will make you feel more stable and can take the weight off your legs.
 Taking time out of your day to meditate will also help you to relax and reduce any stress that you may feel.

 What are the next steps?

-If it seems like there is too much information and you don’t know where to start, read through our next steps – we can help you.
+If it seems like there is too much information and you don’t know where to start, read through our next steps after diagnosis – we can help you.
 You can also check out our New to MS & Overcoming MS page, which has four simple ways to help you get started on making healthier lifestyle choices.